Anyone who gets a prediction about how a player's career will turn out wrong will likely be taunted with it for the rest of his life.

 Marv Albert was (and still is) one of the most popular sportscasters, but in 1997, he was known for biting a woman's back, as well as dressing in lingerie - an incident immortalized on Denis Leary's Lock 'n Load album and also parodied in an episode of Celebrity Deathmatch.

-Brent Musberger will probably always be known for making strange comments about Alabama quarterback AJ McCarron's girlfriend Katherine Webb during the 2013 BCS National Championship Game.
+Brent Musberger will probably always be known for making strange comments about Alabama quarterback AJ McCarron's mother and his girlfriend, Katherine Webb during the 2013 BCS National Championship Game.
 However, Webb soon defused the controversy, noting that Musburger didn't use any terms she considered offensive.

 Webb: I think that if he would have said... that we were hot or sexy or made any derogatory statements like that, I think that would have been a little bit different.
 But the fact that he said we were beautiful and gorgeous, I don't see why any woman wouldn't be flattered by that. ** This situation may also apply to McCarron, in that he is known more for being Webb's boyfriend than for being a football player.